 Z – Building fabric reference specification

-CAWS are produced by the Construction Project Information Committee (CPIC) as well as the Uniclass system of work sections.
+CAWS are produced by the CPIC as well as the Uniclass system of work sections.
 The CPIC also produces the Construction Project Information Code which provides best practice advice on how to produce drawings, specifications and bills of quantities.

 CAWS is simply a method of classifying huge amounts of information that inevitably exists in the construction industry.